MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Configure_and_Validate_Permissions.md

 - Follow the steps to [validate your lab environment](APL2001_M00_Validate_Lab_Environment.md).

 ## Instructions

-In this lab, you'll set up a secure environment that adheres to the principle of least privilege, ensuring that each member can access only the resources they need to perform their tasks, thereby minimizing potential security risks.
-This involves configuring and validating user and pipeline permissions, setting up approval and branch checks, and auditing the permissions in Azure DevOps.

 ### Exercise 1: Import CI pipeline and configure pipeline specific permissions